dethancosta/tuirnal/README.md

 With tuirnal, you can can write and read journal entries without having to leave the terminal.

 Features:
-- written in Go, using charmbracelet's bubbletea module for the TUI
+- written in Go, using charmbracelet's [bubbletea](https://github.com/charmbracelet/bubbletea) for the TUI
 - multiple user profiles, each with multiple journals

 This project is currently a barebones MVP, with much more functionality on the roadmap.